Seahawks position review: How will the Seahawks address their inconsistent pass rush? Should they re-sign Rasheem Green?

 The Seahawks ranked as the third-best defense against the run — allowing 3.8 yards per carry — largely on the strength of defensive tackles Al Woods, Poona Ford and Bryan Mone.

-Woods was perhaps the most pleasant surprise of the season for Seattle, a 34-year-old journeyman having the best year of his career a year after he opted sit out the 2020 season because of COVID-19 concerns.
+Woods was perhaps the most pleasant surprise of the season for Seattle, a 34-year-old journeyman having the best year of his career a year after he opted to sit out the 2020 season because of COVID-19 concerns.

-Woods ranked No. 5 among all NFL defensive tackles with run-stop win rate of 42%, according to ESPN, and Ford ranked No. 10 among all defensive tackles with a pass-rush win rate of 11%.
+Woods ranked No. 5 among all NFL defensive tackles with a run-stop win rate of 42%, according to ESPN, and Ford ranked No. 10 among all defensive tackles with a pass-rush win rate of 11%.
 Beyond that, their ability to eat up blocks freed linebackers Bobby Wagner and Jordyn Brooks to each rank in the top three in the NFL in tackles.

 At 330 pounds, Woods played a career-high 619 snaps in 2021.
-He is an unrestricted this offseason.
-He’ll be 35 on March 25, and he’ll be entering his 12th NFL season.
+He is an unrestricted free agent this offseason.
+He’ll be 35 March 25, and he’ll be entering his 12th NFL season.
 It might sound strange for a defensive tackle at his age, with as much wear and tear as he’s had in his career, but Woods should to be a priority signing for the Seahawks this offseason.

 They need him.

-They need more elsewhere on the defensive line, and we look at some of those needs as we continue our reviews of the Seahawks position groups here.
+They need more elsewhere on the defensive line, and we look at some of those needs as we continue our review of the Seahawks position groups here.

 Starters